juliangut/docker-phpdev/README.md

 docker exec -it [container_id] /bin/bash
 ```

-### Starting xDebug session
+### Starting an xDebug session

 It is **not** recommended to have a fixed remote session identifier and an auto-started remote session using "XDEBUG_IDE_KEY" and "XDEBUG_REMOTE_AUTOSTART".

 The preferred way of starting a remote debug session is by setting remote session identifier dynamically by one of the following means

-* On browser by adding "XDEBUG_SESSION" cookie with the session identifier as its value.
-This is the preferred method.
-(There are browser plugins/extensions to toggle this cookie easily)
+* On browser by setting "XDEBUG_SESSION" cookie with the session identifier as its value.
-* On HTTP request (cURL) by adding "XDEBUG_SESSION_START" parameter to the URL or as a POST parameter. eg: `http://example.local/?XDEBUG_SESSION_START=PHPSTORM`
+* On HTTP request (cURL) by adding "XDEBUG_SESSION_START" parameter to the URI or as a POST parameter. eg: `curl -X POST -F "XDEBUG_SESSION_START=PHPSTORM" http://example.local`

-* On CLI by setting "idekey" value on "XDEBUG_CONFIG" environment variable. eg: `docker run  -e XDEBUG_CONFIG="idekey=PHPSTORM" -v $(pwd):/app juliangut/phpdev:latest`
+##### xDebug profiler

+To activate the profiler set "XDEBUG_PROFILE" cookie.
+Profile `cachegrind.out.*` files will be saved into `/var/log/php` directory

+##### xDebug trace

+To activate the trace set "XDEBUG_TRACE" cookie.
+Trace files will be saved into `/var/log/php` directory

+> There are [browser plugins/extensions](https://xdebug.org/docs/remote#starting) to toggle this cookies easily.

 ## Extending the image

+The image comes with just the minimum PHP extensions, you most probably will need more.

 ```
 FROM juliangut/phpdev:latest